-These are so fun and easy, and you could use them for window decor, garlands, mobiles and more!
+These are so fun and easy; you could use the paper hearts for window decor, garlands, mobiles, and more!

 - construction paper